neko3cs/neko3cs/README.md

 For this reason, I am focusing on the following this:

-- C# and .NET
-- Domain Driven Design
-- Quality Assurance
-- PowerShell and Automization
-- Web Application
 - Node.js
 - Typescript
 - Angular
+- React
+- React Native
+- C# and .NET
+- PowerShell and Automization
+- UI/UX
+- Quality Assurance

 # My GitHub Status 🐙🐱